Tom Schwartz Weighs In On Jax Taylor And Brittany Cartwright’s Upcoming Wedding

 “I just want to make sure I’m in full control of my wedding,” he said during an appearance on Jackie Schimmel’s podcast series, The B***h Bible.

-To see more of Taylor, Cartwright, Schwartz, and their co-stars, tune into Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Taylor, Cartwright, Schwartz, and their co-stars, tune into Vanderpump Rules Season 7.
+The show airs on Monday nights at 9 p.m. on Bravo TV.